The 14th Konitsa Summer School teaching and fieldwork activities

 *See the attached documents of the course description and the daily plan below

-An excursion to the Greek-Albanian border area will take place on Friday, 28th of July as an introduction of the participants into the border landscape, proximity and its function as well as to its people and its history.
-In addition, the participants will have the chance to experience the frontier on foot.
+An excursion to the Greek-Albanian border area will take place on Friday, 26th of July as an introduction of the participants into the border landscape, proximity and its function as well as to its people and its history.

 July and August are months in which many social events, religious celebrations and public feasts, that include traditional music and dancing, take place in the town of Konitsa and the surrounding area.